BRO-FHV/docs/timer.md

 ### Which timers are used
 - Timer2 is used for the scheduler
+- Timer7 is used for DelayTimer
 	- DelayTimer is used for the network configuration
 	- DelayTimer is used for the sd card initialization